A Strong and Simple Deep Learning Baseline for BCI MI Decoding: contributions

-EEG signals recorded from the same individual in different recording sessions shows variations.
+\item \textbf{Session statistics} instead of Subject statistics: EEG signals recorded from the same individual in different recording sessions shows variations.
 These variations can arise due to a variety of factors, such as changes in physiological and psychological states, electrode placement, experimental conditions, and environmental factors.
-To overcome theses variations, we propose to perform the various normalisations proposed in this section using session statistics instead of subject statistics (Note that this only possible for the datasets having multiple sessions per subject).
+To overcome theses variations, we perform the various normalisations proposed in this section using session statistics instead of subject statistics.